Canary Wharf Pier: Services

 It is served by two commuter oriented services, both operated by Uber Boat by Thames Clippers under licence from London River Services.
 The main commuter service from central London or Woolwich calls at Canary Wharf Pier on a regular basis.
-The Canary Wharf - Rotherhithe Ferry, also operated by Uber Boat by Thames Clippers, links Canary Wharf Pier with Doubletree Docklands Nelson Dock Pier at the DoubleTree by Hilton hotel in Rotherhithe.
+The Canary Wharf - Rotherhithe Ferry, also operated by Uber Boat by Thames Clippers, links Canary Wharf Pier with Rotherhithe Pier at the DoubleTree by Hilton hotel in Rotherhithe.
 The service uses smaller boats than the commuter service but runs at a higher frequency of roughly every 10 minutes.
 The ferry can be used both by guests of the hotel as well as by passengers not staying at the hotel.

 Since 2013 boats have run direct as far as Putney (the RB6 service), taking roughly one hour.
 The evening direct service departs at 1750.
 Later services to Putney require a five-minute change at Embankment, leaving Canary Wharf at 17:58, 18:18, 18:58, 19:18 and 19:58.

 Private charter entertainment boats also use Canary Wharf Pier.